JennyGrahn/toe-tic-tac/README.md

 * The user interface is intuitive and easy to navigate, providing a pleasant gaming experience for players of all levels.

-## Features

-* The player can chose between three different board sizes (3x3, 4x4 and 5x5)
-* Ensure responsiveness across all pages, meaning the layout adjusts accordingly.
-* An "About" page that explains the purpose of this game.
-* A help command line for the user.
-* Enable the user to restart the game with a button.
-* Game is played on a console with a nice background.

-### Future features

-To be added

-### Remaining bugs

-## Project structure

-To be added

 ## Design

 To be added

-## Wireframes

-## Graphics/Imagery

-To be added

 ### Design changes

 * I made a change to the design after creating the initial wireframe and consulting with my mentor, who clarified that a complete user interface wasn't necessary.
 Following that discussion, I simplified the interface and adapted it to be more terminal-based.

+## Features

+* A welcome message explaining the rules of the game.
+* The player can chose between three different board sizes (3x3, 4x4 and 5x5).
+* A help command line to play the game on.
+* An AI opponent known as "Computer" utilizing the minimax algorithm.

+### Future features

+* One ambition for the future is to add different difficulty levels for the player to select from.
+* I will also complement with different modes of the game, such as player vs player.
+* Another feature is a game interface as I think it would add to the user experience.

+### Open bugs

+To be added

+## Testing

+### PEP 8 Online Validation

+### Functionality testning

+## Credits

 ### README